Exciting Events in Peterborough This Spring and Summer

 Rotary Club Victoria Day Fireworks and Family Fun Night

 Fun is back on the calendar for May as the spectacular annual fireworks show returns.
-The event begins at 5 pm and features a series of live musical performances by local artists.
+The event begins early evening and features a series of live musical performances by local artists.
 The young ones can jump to their heart’s content in the bouncy castles and get their faces painted afterwards.
 The best part?
-Free ice cream and popcorn while supplies last.
-The fireworks begin at approximately 9:45 after the sun goes down.
+Free ice cream and popcorn while supplies last!
+The fireworks begin usually around 9:45 after the sun goes down.

 Hiawatha First Nation Annual Pow Wow